print

 5. Adults will use language and materials free from ethnic and gender bias.

-7. Adults will demonstrate respect and caring for children in all interaction, giving reinforcement for children’s efforts.
+8. Adults will demonstrate respect and caring for children in all interactions, giving reinforcement for children’s efforts.

-8. Staff will make every effort to include persons in the classroom who speak the primary language of each child and are knowledgeable about their culture.
+9. Staff will make every effort to include people in the classroom who speak the primary language of each child and are knowledgeable about their culture.

-2. In general, avoid using touch with children if you are the only supervising adult.
+4. Avoid using unnecessary touch with children if you are the only supervising adult.
 If possible, have another adult present.

-4. Try to touch nonvulnerable body parts only, such as the shoulders, back, arms, and hands.
-Likewise, avoid vulnerable body parts, such as the chest, and genitals.
-Be aware of the cultural considerations when touching children.
-What is acceptable in some cultures is prohibited in others.
-Again, let the child lead.
+5. Try to touch nonvulnerable body parts only, such as the shoulders, back, arms, and hands.
+Avoid touching vulnerable body parts, such as the chest, and genitals, except for health or safety.

-8. It is not appropriate for teachers/staff to kiss children.
+7. It is not appropriate for teachers/staff to kiss or tickle children.
+Physically aggressive touch is prohibited.
+See policy on Child Guidance for more information.

 This policy complies with Head Start Performance Standard 45CFR Section 1302.30, 1302.21(a)